-In Ireland, the commercial closure is announced at least 6 months in advance to the wholesale customers, after the submitted switch-off plan has been approved by the NRA.
+In Ireland, a commercial closure phase is at the discretion of the SMPO and is to be announced at least 6 months in advance to the wholesale customers - such a phase can only commence when an SMPO switch-off proposal has been submitted to and approved by the NRA.
 The commercial closure can then occur after the notice period only at the premises that are passed by modern infrastructure, which must be a minimum of 75% of that exchange area on the date of the commercial closure.
 In Luxembourg, the SMPO is allowed to stop offering access to its copper network if fibre is available at an address, generally without any notice period.
 The NRA in Norway is currently working on a decision regarding commercial closure, which probably will be in force the last year before the technical end-date of the copper network.
 In Belgium, the SMPO decided to announce a commercial closure 1 year in advance, which was not objected by the NRA or the alternative operators.